shaur-codes/shaur-codes/README.md

 - 👋 Hi, I’m Shaurya Mishra (@shaur-codes)
 - 👀 I’m interested in cyber security and automation
-- 🌱 I’m currently learning... umm...
-I learn whatever i find interesting while exploring multiple things 8D
+- 🌱 I learn whatever i find interesting while exploring multiple things 8D

 - 📫 How to reach me ...
 Discord - (@shauryamishra) sometimes i am offline for a long period of time so you may wait :)
 - 😄 Pronouns: he/him